Skip to main content

 Where do I file a personal injury lawsuit in Chino?

 Personal injury lawsuits in Chino are typically filed in the San Bernardino County Superior Court.
-Small claims cases (under $10,000) can be filed in Small Claims Court.
-Your Chino attorney will determine the appropriate venue based on where the accident occurred, where the defendant resides, and the amount of damages sought.
+Small claims cases may be filed in Small Claims Court if they fit the claim limits and rules.
+An independent Chino attorney can evaluate venue based on where the accident occurred, where the defendant resides, the parties involved, and the amount of damages sought.
+A Chino reader should connect this answer to the incident location, first treatment date, and any insurance communication that could narrow the claim too early.
+A useful file check is to pair the dash-camera export with the public-entity screen before treating this as a generic injury question.

 What is the legal process for a personal injury case in Chino?